About premature baby body language

 Premature babies have different body language from full-term babies.
-This is because they’re less mature, smaller, more sensitive to touch and noise, and not as strong.
-Their early experiences of life are very different from a full-term baby’s.
+This is because premature babies are less mature, smaller, more sensitive to touch and noise, and not as strong.

-Also, the body language of a premature baby born at 24 weeks will be different from that of a near-term baby.
-For example, very young premmies aren’t ready to interact with you in the way that a full-term or near-term baby is.
+Also, the body language of a premature baby born at 24 weeks will be different from that of a baby born at 34 weeks.
+For example, very premature babies might not make eye contact for as long or as often as a near-term babies.

-Your premature baby’s body language and responses to feeling uncomfortable or overwhelmed will change over time as she gets bigger and stronger.
-You’ll get more obvious clues to how your baby is feeling – for example, you’ll notice her crying or wanting to make eye contact.
+Your premature baby’s body language and responses will change as she gets bigger and stronger.
+You’ll get more obvious clues to how your baby is feeling.
+For example, premature babies don’t cry as much as full-term babies, but you’ll notice your baby crying more as she gets older.
+She’ll probably start wanting to make eye contact too.

-And you’ll see more definite ‘states’.
-Where a very young premmie might open his eyes only occasionally, your older baby will gradually have more and longer spells of being awake and alert.
+As your baby gets bigger, you’ll see more definite ‘states’ too.
+For example, a very young premature baby might open his eyes only occasionally.
+But an older premature baby will gradually have more and longer spells of being awake and alert.
 He might be deeply asleep, lightly asleep, drowsy, awake and alert, awake and fussy, or crying.

-And always expect the unexpected – premmies might not respond in the same way from one day to the next.
+Always expect the unexpected – premmies might not respond in the same way from one day to the next.
+It might help to know that every day you’ll get to know your baby more and you’ll get better at reading your baby’s cues.

 Body language that shows your premature baby is feeling overwhelmed